devskale/offpunk/README.md

 You use the `go` command to visit a URL, e.g. `go gemini.circumlunar.space`.
 If xsel is installed, go will automatically fetch the URL from your clipboard.

 Links in Gemini documents are assigned numerical indices.
 Just type an index to follow that link.
 If a Gemini document is too long to fit on your screen, use the `less` command to pipe it to the `less` pager.

 Use `add` to add a capsule to your bookmarks and `bm` to show your bookmarks (which are stored in a file in you .config).

 Use `offline` to only browse cached content and `online` to go back online.
+While offline, the `reload` command will force a re-fetch during the next synchronisation.

 Use the `help` command to learn about additional commands.

 When launched with the "--sync" option, offpunk will run non-interactively and fetch content from your bookmarks and content tentatively accessed while offline.
-New content found in your bookmarks will be added to your tour.
+New content found in your bookmarks will be automatically added to your tour (use `tour ls` to see your current tour, `tour` without argument to access the next item and `tour X` where X is a link number to add the content of a link to your tour).
+Unlike AV-98, the tour is preserved accross sessions.

 With "--sync", one could specify a "--cache validity" in seconds.
 This option will not refresh content if a cache exists and is less than the specified amount of seconds old.